 where every individual is given a voice.

-The Refugee Language Project is focused on using language as a tool to open doors into the refugee community, as well as to open our own doors to them.
-Language training is the vehicle by which we accomplish our long-term vision: cultivating community.
+The Refugee Language Project is focused on using the study of language and culture as a tool to open doors into the refugee community, as well as to open our own doors to them.
+By studying their languages, and by teaching them our own, we accomplish our long-term vision of cultivating community.
 We do this because God urges us repeatedly in Scripture to love the foreigners among us and show compassion to them.

 He defends the cause of the fatherless and the widow, and loves the foreigner residing among you, giving them food and clothing.
 And you are to love those who are foreigners, for you yourselves were foreigners in Egypt.